-Giving Design works to create healing environments by making design services and products available to spaces that provide a community benefit, or improved health and medical services.
-We do this by partnering with businesses, skilled volunteers and other nonprofits to connect design beneficiaries with the funding, products and labor they need.
+Giving Design works to create healing environments by making design services and products available to organizations that provide a community benefit by improving health and well-being.
+We do this by partnering with businesses, skilled volunteers and other non-profits to connect design beneficiaries with the services, products and labor they need.

 board of directors

 Christine Hardin has over 30 years of experience as a registered interior designer and business owner.
 She founded Giving Design in 2016 and, through community engagement and by partnering with other nonprofits, is guiding and growing the fledgling nonprofit toward its mission of creating healing environments through design.

 An active Professional Affiliate member of the Center for Health Design, Christine is also LEED AP and EDAC accredited and is thoroughly familiar with sustainable and evidence-based interior design, as well as Planetree person-centered care best practices.
 She holds degrees in Interior Design and Exhibit Design from FIT State University of New York.

 Christine is the sole proprietor of Pickett Design Associates, founded in New York City in 1984, and has worked on many innovative and complex healthcare projects.
 She understands the connection between a thoughtfully-designed facility and improved patient health.

 Christine is passionate about designing spaces that positively impact the health and wellbeing of the people they serve, and is dedicated to bringing this energy and experience to Giving Design.